bitbay/csc1903/README.md

 The only configuration is located in the <strong>CSC1903.js</strong> file, inside the Logger class - DEBUG.
 This controls whether the application should log it's progress to the the console or not.

 The ANT <strong>build.xml</strong> has a browser.exe property that may need adjustments for Your system.
-If the browser You want to use is inside Your $PATH, just change this properties value to the name of the browsers executable.
-Alternatively You can define a full-path containing the executable.
+If the browser You want to use is inside Your $PATH, just change this property value to the name of the browsers executable You would like to use.
+Alternatively You can define the absolute path containing the executable (with the executable at the end).

 ## Compiling the application

 The application uses ANT for the compiling, deploying and testing, so compilation is as straightforward as:
 <pre>~workspace/csc1903$ ant all</pre>

-This will compile all sources into the <strong>./build</strong> folder, populate the <strong>./dist</strong> folder with a ready to deploy version of the demo application (with the production ready, compressed js class), and finally open up a browser with the main html page.
+This will compile all sources into the <strong>./build</strong> folder, populate the <strong>./dist</strong> folder with a ready to deploy version of the demo application (with the production-ready, compressed js class), and finally open up a browser with the main html page.

 By default, the application does not log debug messages to the console.
 To turn them on, set the Logger class DEBUG field to true.